Pulaski Academy vs Robinson

 Each wrestler will need wrestling shoes.
 The best place to get wrestling shoes is from Sportstop in Little Rock, Arkansas.
 Click on wrestling gear and vendors you’ll see SportStop is located at 10720 Rodney Parham in Trellis Square.
 They carry Nike wrestling shoes which are outstanding and run about $35 a pair.
 You also can order wrestling shoes from Pat Smith by calling 501-519-0850.

 Scheduling matches is extremely easy.
-You go to the website and click on www.arkwrestling.com and you go to the Matches/Tournament section, you will see all of the tournaments that are being held in Arkansas this year along with our State Tournament, which will be held on February 22nd and 23rd, 2019.
+You go to the website and click on www.arkwrestling.com and you go to the Matches/Tournament section, you will see all of the tournaments that are being held in Arkansas this year along with our State Tournament, which is usually the third week of February.
 The beauty about wrestling is teams can just show up at tournaments and get three and four matches per wrestler on a Saturday.
 In addition, you can schedule dual meets or triple duals, or quadruple duals with other teams who have a wrestling program.
 A triple dual is where three teams show up and wrestle each other and a quadruple dual is where you have four teams show up, two teams wrestle each other while the other two teams wrestle and then they switch two more times so that each team gets three matches.
 Having dual meets is great for the sport and it will let the students at your school see wrestling in their own home gym.
 Simply click on the Participating Schools icon at www.arkwrestling.com and take a look at our schools that are participating.
 We have each head coach’s work number and cell phone number so that you can get in touch with them easily and schedule a match.
 You will find that all of these coaches and volunteer coaches have a true love for wrestling and will be more than accommodating as they are the ambassadors that have helped promote the sport in Arkansas.

 How do you get officials for your wrestling matches?
 All you do is go to www.arkwrestling.com and click on Registered Officials.
 Should you have any questions about officiating don’t hesitate to give them a call and they will be very accommodating.
 We have over 40 registered officials in Arkansas that will call your dual meets for you or that you can hire to work at tournaments should you decide to sponsor one at your school.
-Officials typically get paid $100 for a dual meet or $200 for a Saturday tournament.
-The Arkansas Wrestling Association flew in Jim Ramirez, one of the top officials in the nation.
-Jim has officiated the last 14 NCAA finals in wrestling and came in two times to help train our officials.
-If you missed the training session and you would like to become an official now contact Don Boss at 501-247-5188 and he will tell you what to do to become a registered official
+If you missed the training session and you would like to become an official now contact Don Boss at 501-247-5188 and he will tell you what to do to become a registered official.

 The Executive Director of the Arkansas Activities Association, Lance Taylor, has been absolutely wonderful to the Arkansas Wrestling Association.
 The AAA pays for catastrophic insurance coverage for wrestling just like they do other sports in Arkansas.

 A lot of people are wondering what the weight classes for high school wrestling are.
-There are 15 high school weight classes and they are 106 pounds, 113 pounds, 120 pounds, 125 pounds, 130 pounds, 135 pounds, 140 pounds, 145 pounds, 152 pounds, 160 pounds, 170 pounds, 182 pounds, 195 pounds, 220 pounds, and 285 pounds.
-By having 15 different weight classes we give every kid regardless of their size a fair opportunity to compete.
+There are 14 high school weight classes and they can be found on the homepage.
+By having 14 different weight classes we give every kid regardless of their size a fair opportunity to compete.
 One of the other neat things about having wrestling weight classes that a 2A school can compete with a 7A school and they’re not at any disadvantage.
 Wrestling really rewards the freshman who just hasn’t reached his maturity yet who may start off wrestling at 103 pounds and may be a 171 pound wrestler by the time they graduate.
 Yours truly, was certainly one of those kids and wrestling gives a young athlete who is growing a chance to perform well.

 In wrestling when you go to a tournament all of our Arkansas tournaments will let you enter unlimited entries in a weight class.
 In other words, if you have four 112 pounders you can enter them all in the tournament.
 This is one of the things that make wrestling so wonderful.
 When you have a basketball team and there are typically 15 players and only 5 get to play and the other 10 that have to sit the bench aren’t generally very happy.
 In addition, there often disagreement on who should be starting and who shouldn’t.
 The nice thing about wrestling is there’s no politics.
 If you can beat the man at your position then you are the varsity wrestler.
 Also, you may run into a teammate in a tournament and beat them fair and square.
 These are all positive attributes of the sport.